AyoubMaimmadi/Crepeto-UI-Concept/README.md

 # Populating the local database (IMPORT METHOD)

 - Attached to this code repository is a sample data file, `sample_data.psql`.
-- To import this data, enter `psql usave < sample_data.psql`.
+- To import this data, enter `psql crepeto < sample_data.psql`.
 This should populate the local database's tables with the data from the file.
 - If this step was successful, skip ahead to `# Project Installation`.
 - If this step was not successful, test data will need to be manually added to the local database.
 To do so, please follow the steps below, under the section `# Adding data to the database (MANUAL INPUT)`.